 For any information related to international students, you should start with the International Student Advisers on campus (Olmsted E131).
 For general information, the Global Lion Ambassadors and Global Lion Mentors may be able to help you.

 Does Penn State Harrisburg offer special services for international students?

 Yes.
-The office of International Student Support Services provides numerous programs and activities designed specifically for international students, including workshops/seminars on tax filing, Curricular Practical Training (CPT), and Optional Practical Training (OPT).
+The International Student Office provides numerous programs and activities designed specifically for international students, including workshops/seminars on tax filing, Curricular Practical Training (CPT), and Optional Practical Training (OPT).